ianmaclarty/amulet/README.md

 <p align="center"><img src="logo.png"/></p>

-**WORK IN PROGRESS** Amulet isn't ready yet, but I'm aiming to have a 1.0 release by the end of 2015.
+Amulet is a Lua game engine by [Ian MacLarty](http://ianmaclarty.com).

-Amulet is a Lua-based framework for making games by [Ian MacLarty](http://ianmaclarty.com).
+**NOTE**: Amulet is not ready yet, but am initial release is planned for the end of 2015.

 Here's what Hello World looks like in Amulet: